February 2010 / December 2013

 - The symbolic figure of Hope became a symbol of the colony when she was chosen as the official silver hallmark in 1715.
 She was later adopted by the Dutch Reformed Church, and later still by the militia.

-- Stained glass windows displaying the coats of arms of wealthy congregants such as Johannes Swellengrebel, were installed in the Stellenbosch church in 1723.
+- Stained glass windows displaying the coats of arms of wealthy congregants, were installed in the Stellenbosch church in 1723.
 They were probably the first of their kind in South Africa, and one panel still survives.

 - Sumptuary laws issued in 1755 restricted the display of coats of arms on vehicles.